 Windows 10 is nearly as straightforward, though you might need to point Windows Update at the internet (via ethernet or your phone's hotspot) to grab the drivers first.
 Once sorted, it behaves identically.

-Linux users (I tested on Ubuntu 22.04) will need to install the Realtek drivers manually.
-It’s not difficult if you’re comfortable with the terminal, but it’s not plug-and-play either.
+Linux users (Ubuntu 22.04 included) will need to install the Realtek drivers manually.
+It's not difficult if you're comfortable with the terminal, but it's not plug-and-play either.
 UGREEN provides Linux drivers on their website, which is more than some budget manufacturers bother with.

-Once running, it’s completely transparent.
-The adapter reconnects automatically when you boot your PC, switches bands intelligently, and I didn’t experience a single unexpected disconnection during the entire month of testing.
-That’s actually impressive – cheap WiFi adapters often have dodgy drivers that drop connection randomly.
+Once running, it's completely transparent.
+The adapter reconnects automatically when you boot your PC and switches bands intelligently.
+When you're using it away from home on public WiFi, pairing it with a good VPN adds an extra security layer worth considering.
+That's actually impressive - cheap WiFi adapters often have dodgy drivers that drop connection randomly.

 How It Stacks Up Against Alternatives